Program Quick Summary

 The program typically lasts one to two weeks, depending on the specific cohort and schedule.

 Yes!
-Participants will receive a UN-backed recommendation letter, a program completion certificate, and a U.S. Congressional Recognition Certificate, all of which add significant value to university applications and career opportunities.
+Participants will receive a UN-endorsed recommendation letter, a program completion certificate, and a U.S. Congressional Recognition Certificate, all of which add significant value to university applications and career opportunities.

 The workshop focuses on pressing global issues, including: